How Google is using AI to help one U.S. city reduce traffic and emissions

 Seattle is the first city in the U.S. to try Project Green Light, but the program is being tested out at 70 intersections in 13 cities around the world, impacting 30 million car trips per month.
 Google claims the project could reduce stop-and-go traffic by up to 30%.

-"It means a lot for drivers and it also means a lot for emissions," Wojcicki said.
+"It means a lot for drivers and it also means a lot for emissions," Rothenberg said.

 Half of vehicle emissions at intersections come from cars accelerating after stopping, she said.
 Google believes it can reduce those emissions by 10% — a welcome reduction considering transportation is the number one source of planet-warming pollution in the U.S.

-"Intersections are a really good leverage point for tackling climate," Wojcicki said.
+"Intersections are a really good leverage point for tackling climate," Rothenberg said.

 Google provides the service for free and plans to expand to thousands of cities, creating what it calls a green wave for drivers.